Transround/NativerSDK/README.md

 	- Declare the Nativer SDK's service in the manifest file in your application

 * Declare the Nativer SDK's service in the manifest file in your application.
-* In order to utilize the Nativer lcoalization service you should register your app ...
+* In order to utilize the Nativer localization service you should go through a simple registration process at our [Developer Self Service Site] (http://nativer01.nativer.com/prod/admin/index.php?route=common/information&information_id=28&menu=devinfo).
+The main steps of the process are as follows:
+    * Register your app in our database
+    * Upload the resource files of your app and define the scope of translation

 Note: In order to try the translation feature you will also need the Nativer app.
 The compiled app will warn you that Nativer is needed and will redirect you to the Nativer download page on Google Play.